notwa/lips/README.md

 * ASCII: writes a string using its characters' ASCII values.

 * ASCIIZ: same as ASCII, but with a null byte added to the end.

-* INC, INCASM, INCLUDE: include an external assembly file as-is at this position.

 * INCBIN: write an external binary file as-is at this position.